Chapter 1: Neurons & Action Potentials

 Key Neuron Structures

 Neurons are specialized cells that transmit information throughout the body.
+While neurons are the primary signaling units, they work alongside glial cells that actively support and modulate their function.
 Click on any part in the diagram or cards below to explore in detail!

 🌿